korlend/extorris/readme.txt

 You are a crew captain, late descendant of once great nation.
 Your purpose is to reclaim this planet or die trying.
-Build your settlement and wage your rightful place among the surface dwellers.
+Build your settlement and take your rightful place among the surface dwellers.

+Ooh my gawdth, so coool

-Terminology:
+## Terminology:

-artifact
+1. artifact
-relic
+2. relic
-building
+3. building
-island
+4. island
-stronghold - of the past
+5. stronghold - of the past
-debris
+6. debris
-nest
+7. nest
-anomaly
+8. anomaly ?
-settlement
+9. settlement
-wormhole
+10. wormhole

+## Races

+### Ebur
+elephant creatures

+### Lupus
+wolf creatures

+### Felis
+cat creatures

+### Mus
+rat creatures

 Professions: